-Seasoned Firewood VS Kiln Dried Firewood
+Seasoned Firewood vs. Kiln-Dried Firewood

 Dry Seasoned Firewood

-Seasoned firewood with bark that is tight to the wood so you can tell it is not kiln-dried.
+Seasoned FirewoodSeasoned firewood with bark that is tight to the wood so you can tell it is not kiln-dried.
 Click on the image for a larger view.

 Indicators of Firewood Moisture

-Green-Wood Smoldering Who Wants This in There HouseIf you have trouble starting your fire or have trouble keeping your fire going, you are probably using recently-cut green wood, meaning that it is neither kiln-dried nor seasoned.
+smoldering firewoodGreen-Wood Smoldering Who Wants This in There HouseIf, you have trouble starting your fire or have trouble keeping your fire going, you are probably using recently-cut green wood, meaning that it is neither kiln-dried nor seasoned.
 If firewood is not properly dried, it will be hard to light.
-The moisture content of freshly-cut wood can be in the range of 70 percent in oak and Sycamore has been tested to be all the way up to 114 percent.
+The moisture content of freshly-cut wood can be in the range of 70 percent in oak, and Sycamore has been tested to be all the way up to 114 percent.
 Kiln-dried wood is in the range of 20 percent moisture.
 Quantifying it like this, you can imagine how unseasoned wood will keep going out.
 It will smolder; it won't put out heat; it just burns poorly and inefficiently.
 The heat of the fire is taken up by drying out the water in the wood.
 The species of wood also affects how it burns.
-Trees that are classified as hardwoods are very dense and they have more BTU's (= heat) per volume as compared to softwoods.
-They tend to be more difficult to start but will burn longer and release a good amount of heat.
+Trees that are classified as hardwoods are very dense, and they have more BTUs (= heat) per volume than softwoods.
+They tend to be more difficult to start but will burn longer and release a lot of heat, and if the moisture content of these hardwoods is low, the difficulty in starting the fire goes away.
 For all practical purposes, kiln-dried hardwoods are the best choice for firewood.

 How Seasoned Firewood is Made

-Why it is Hard to get Good Seasoned firewood
+Why it is Hard to Get Good Seasoned Firewood

 It is a Question of Time and Space

-Acres of Seasoned Firewood Piled Up In The SpringBecause it takes so much time to dry the space needed to dry firewood is large.
-The total dollars and profit potential are not real large to afford space that only generates revenue for a 3 to 4 month period.
+season wood pile smallAcres of Seasoned Firewood Piled Up In The Spring Because it takes so much time to dry, the space needed to dry firewood is large.
+The total dollars and profit potential are not really large to afford space that only generates revenue for a 3 to 4-month period.
 The equation does not work.
 The labor is high and the space needed is large.
 Urban firewood is just hard to do.
-I would be so much different out around Lee Ma with space and room.
+I would be so different around Lee Ma with space and room.

 Trucking to overcome the space issue is a natural way to overcome the need for space by bringing it in from other places.
-Simple to say but the cost of loading and handling any bulk material is expensive every time you handle it.Then the cost and availability of trucks are getting all out of whack.
+Simple to say but the cost of loading and handling any bulk material is expensive every time you handle it.
+Then the cost and availability of trucks are getting all out of whack.

 Kiln Drying Firewood Overcomes the Need for Time